 Science behind frost formation

-Frost describes the formation of thin ice crystals on the ground or other surfaces in the form of scales, needles, feathers or fans.
+It is a formation of thin ice crystals on the ground or other objects that can be in the form of scales, needles, feathers or fans.

-If there is enough moisture present in the air, water molecules will touch the surface, such as grass, and freezing on contact forming ice crystals, or frost.
+If there is enough moisture present in the air, water molecules will touch the surface, such as grass or the pumpkin on your front porch, and freeze on contact forming ice crystals, or frost.

 Copyright 2023 KWQC.
 All rights reserved.